Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: Problem Statement

-Our problem is an extension of the standard CTP.
-Let $\mathcal{G}=(V, E)$ be a graph with vertices $V$ and weighted edges $E$ (directed or undirected) representing a network of paths through a partially-known environment.
-As in a typical CTP, the set of edges is split in two: subset $E_d$ includes deterministic edges (whose costs are known a priori) and subset $E_s$ includes stochastic edges (whose actual costs are not known at the start).
-We denote the size of the latter subset as $m_s$.
-In the original CTP, the actual costs of stochastic edges are dependent on their traversability statuses: navigable edges have a finite cost while blocked edges have an infinite cost.
-In this work, we use a slightly more permissive formulation: stochastic edges can either\footnote{In this paper, we only consider two possible stochastic edge traversability statuses.
-The algorithm presented in the next section, however, supports any finite number of edge cost realizations.} have a low-cost status or a high-cost status.
-The latter may not be infinite.
-For example, the speed at which a rover can traverse an edge depends on the ability of its autonomy software to negotiate the corresponding terrain.
-Simple terrain is conducive to autonomous driving (fast, low cost) while complicated terrain may cause autonomy failures and require manually-guided drives (slow, high cost).
+In the standard CTP, observing a stochastic edge yields one of two possible outcomes with different probabilities: the edge is either traversable at a positive finite cost, or it is blocked and effectively has infinite cost.
+In this work, we use a slightly more permissive formulation: stochastic edges can have either a low-cost status or a high-cost status.\footnote{In this paper, we only consider two possible stochastic edge traversability statuses.
+The algorithm presented in the next section, however, supports any finite number of edge cost realizations.} The latter need not be infinite---this formulation accommodates problem instances in which stochastic edges are traversable with varying levels of difficulty or effort.
+For example, as demonstrated with Perseverance in the Margin Unit, the cost of traversing a terrain region may depend on the level of navigation autonomy that can be employed.
+Unobstructed terrain is conducive to autonomous driving (fast, low cost) while rugged terrain may cause autonomy failures and require manually-guided drives (slow, high cost, but still ultimately traversable).